TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

 .. class:: BaseRequestHandler

-   This is the superclass of all request handler objects.
+   This is the superkundi of all request handler objects.
 It defines the interface, given below.
-A concrete request handler subclass must define a new :meth:`handle` method, and can override any of the other methods.
-A new instance of the subclass is created for each request.
+A concrete request handler subkundi must define a new :meth:`handle` method, and can override any of the other methods.
+A new instance of the subkundi is created for each request.